your ultimate smoke detectors GUIDE

 “If you take something that works and combine it with something that doesn’t, how can the combined device be better?”

-When the test button on the smoke alarm is depressed and the alarm goes off, it means the smoke alarm is functional.
+When the test button on the smoke detector is depressed and the alarm goes off, it means the smoke detector is functional.

 To verify if the sensors are indeed functional, you will require to do an actual test with smoke, which is highly not recommended because of these reasons: